paris-saclay-cds/datarun/docs/modules/deployment.rst

 A1.
 Start one instance for the master and as many instances as you want for the runners.
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Use Ubuntu v14.04 images.
-For the master, an VM os.2 is enough.
+For the master, use at least an os.2 flavor (4G RAM).

 A2.
 Go to the ``script_install`` directory and stay there while configuring the master and runners.
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''